 What is it?

 If found and treated early, it is relatively easy to treat.
-However, can lead to serious long-term health problems if left untreated such as infertility, ectopic pregnancy, and low abdominal pain caused by pelvic inflammatory disease (PID) in women.
-In men, chlamydia can cause painful, swollen testicles (epididymo-orchitis)
+However, can lead to serious long-term health problems if left untreated such as infertility, ectopic pregnancy, pelvic inflammatory disease and painful, swollen testicles (epididymo-orchitis)

 How do I get it?

 Chlamydia is typically passed on from one person to another during unprotected sex – this includes vaginal, oral and anal sex.
 Your genitals coming into contact with your partner's genitals – this means you can get chlamydia from someone even if there's no penetration, orgasm or ejaculation.
 You can also catch it from sharing sex toys that are not washed or covered with a new condom each time they're used.
-It can also be passed by a pregnant woman to her baby.
+It can also be passed to a baby during delivery.

 Chlamydia is NOT spread from sharing food or drinks, kissing, hugging, holding hands, coughing, sneezing, or sitting on the toilet.